dry-rb/dry-rb.org/source/gems/dry-initializer/attributes.html.md

 # => { user: "Joe", password: "-1844874613000160009" }
 ```

 This feature works for the "extend Dry::Initializer" syntax.
-But what about "include Dry::Initializer.define ..." one?
+But what about "include Dry::Initializer.define ..."?
 Now we don't pollute class namespace with new methods, that's why `.dry_initializer` is absent.

 To access config you can use a hack.
 Under the hood we define private instance method `#__dry_initializer_config__` which refers to the same container.
 So you can write: